jrusinko/PhyloPickMe.jl/docs/src/index.md

 ```julia
 julia>
 ```
-This is the promt you want for running specific Julia Code.
+This is the promPt you want for running specific Julia Code.

 or
 ```julia
     packageName>
 ```

-This is the prompt you want for loading or modifing Julia Packages.
+This is the prompt you want for loading or modifYing Julia Packages.
 You can toggle between the options using "]" to get to the package option a nd backspace to return to the Julia prompt.

 ## add the Julia Package